sonic-net/sonic-mgmt/docs/code-review-guidlines.md

 - Avoid print statements, use the logging module instead.
 - Spaces are the preferred indentation method.
 - Add logs to indicate the state transitions, exceptions, errors, assertions, meaningful points, and so on.
+- Logs to be contained and rotated, to avoid the exhaustion of the host memory.

 ## Checklist for the PR author